bigai-ai/AdaSociety/README.md

 @inproceedings{
 huang2024adasociety,
-title={AdaSociety: An Adaptive Environment with Social Structures for Multi-Agent Decision-Making}, author={Yizhe Huang and Xingbo Wang and Hao Liu and Fanqi Kong and Aoyang Qin and Min Tang and Xiaoxi Wang and Song-Chun Zhu and Mingjie Bi and Siyuan Qi and Xue Feng}, booktitle={The Thirty-eight Conference on Neural Information Processing Systems Datasets and Benchmarks Track}, year={2024}
+title={AdaSociety: An Adaptive Environment with Social Structures for Multi-Agent Decision-Making}, author={Yizhe Huang and Xingbo Wang and Hao Liu and Fanqi Kong and Aoyang Qin and Min Tang and Song-Chun Zhu and Mingjie Bi and Siyuan Qi and Xue Feng}, booktitle={The Thirty-eight Conference on Neural Information Processing Systems Datasets and Benchmarks Track}, year={2024}
 }